alcf-lidar/alcf/docs/installation/index.md

     pipx install alcf
     ```

-    Make sure "$HOME/.local/bin" is in the PATH environment variable.
+    Make sure that `$HOME/.local/bin` is in the PATH environment variable.

 ### Windows